Gullah Geechee Heritage Festival

 Elkton, FL 32033

-Celebrate the rich legacy of St. Augustine's early Black settlers and their descendants at the Gullah Geechee Heritage Festival, on Friday and Saturday, December 6 - 7, 2024.
-This vibrant event features live performances by Little Jake & The Soul Searchers, Amy Alysia, and The Geechee Gullah Ring Shouters, along with educational demonstrations that explore the area's multicultural history.
-Highlights include a Lowcountry cooking demo and engaging discussions on the Gullah Geechee culture.
+Celebrate the rich legacy of St. Augustine's early Black settlers and their descendants at the Gullah Geechee Heritage Festival on Saturday, December 6, 2025.
+This vibrant event features live music, dance performances, and educational demonstrations that explore the area's multicultural history.
+Highlights include a Lowcountry cooking demo, The Gullah Geechee Ring Shouters, and engaging discussions on the Gullah Geechee culture.

 Registration: Admission is free for everyone.

-Parking: A free shuttle bus will take attendees from the St. Johns County Fairgrounds to Armstrong Park, departing from the fairgrounds every 15 minutes.
-The St. Johns County Fairgrounds are at 5840 State Road 207, Elkton, Florida 32033.
+Parking: Ride a free shuttle bus from the St. Johns County Fairgrounds to Armstrong Park, departing from the fairgrounds every 15 minutes beginning at noon.
+The last bus from the event is at 5:30 p.m.
+The St. Johns County Fairgrounds is at 5840 State Road 207, Elkton, Florida 32033.

 About the Gullah Geechee: Descendants of enslaved Africans, the Gullah Geechee developed a unique Creole culture and dialect on the isolated islands of the Southeastern United States.
 The Gullah Geechee Heritage Corridor, established in 2006, spans from North Carolina to Florida and works to preserve this group's history and traditions.